How to perform String Compression in Java?

 }

 A string of letters called a regular expression creates a hunting pattern.
-This hunt pattern can be used to specify your hunt criteria when looking for information within a document.
+You can use this hunt pattern to specify your hunt criteria when looking for information within a document.

 A regular expression can be a simple pattern or just a single letter.
-All kinds of textbook hunting and textbook relief tasks can be carried out using regular expressions.
+You can carry out all kinds of textbook hunting and textbook relief tasks using regular expressions.
 Although Java does not have an erect- in the Regular Expression class, we can use regular expressions by importing Java.util.regex library.

 Matcher Class